PlumpMath/block-event/README.md

 # block-event
-block-event is an event loop watcher.
-It alert you with a blocked event if the eventloop stopped more time then the treshold given.
+block-event is an event loop watcher for nodejs.
+It alert you with a blocked event if the eventloop stopped more time then the given threshold.

 ## Installation